Repetitive Strain Injury

 The first signs of RSI may be soreness, tingling or discomfort in the neck, arms, wrists, fingers or shoulders.
 These symptoms may come on when you do something or appear after a repetitive task.

 Symptoms may disappear when you stop the aggravating activity.
-It may take only a few hours for the symptoms to settle, or it may take as long as a couple of days.
+It may take only a few hours for the symptoms to settle or take as long as a couple of days.
 Unfortunately, over time a minor RSI can turn into a nasty chronic injury.
 Extra stress in your work, or taking fewer breaks can make your symptoms much more severe and long term.

 What Causes RSI?